 - Grants require lots of progress tracking and reporting.

-Types of Lenders and Business Funding: Crowdfunding
+Types of Lenders and Startup Funding: Crowdfunding

-Many new businesses are getting their funding from crowdsourcing.
+Many new businesses are getting their startup funding from crowdsourcing.
 This involves receiving small investments from many individuals who read about the company and decide to invest a small amount of money.
 It can be anywhere from a few dollars to hundreds or tens of hundreds.
 There are many crowdfunding platforms online, making it easier to reach a broader audience, and pull capital beyond your own network.
 When you have many people investing small amounts, it can add up quickly.

 Kickstarter is one of the most popular crowdfunding platforms in the US.
 It is great for those who want cash fast and are looking for a sense of community as they launch their business.